15 Jan Ask A Bail Bondsman: What Rights Do Inmates Have?

 All inmates are given First Amendment rights, to the extent that the rights don’t affect their status as an inmate.
-These rights include very important things such as protecting inmates against inhumane treatment (cruel and unusual punishment), as well as “smaller” issues such as preventing prison personnel from being allowed to open an inmate’s mail.
+These rights include very important things such as protecting inmates against inhumane treatment (cruel and unusual punishment), as well as “smaller” rights such as the allowance to be present when prison officials open their legal mail.

 The Right To Not Be Discriminated Against

 Prisoners have the right to be free of being discriminated against, whether the discrimination is regarding their religion, race, age, gender, or anything else.
 If there is proven discrimination, the court will use rational-basis scrutiny to determine if it is constitutional.
 Each type of discrimination (religion, race, etc.) requires a different way of being determined.

 Prisoners are given the right to not be harassed by other inmates or by prison staff.
 If an inmate reports that they are being harassed or being allowed by prison staff to be put into situations where they could be harassed, it’s a serious matter that can lead to penalties for the perpetrators and criminal sanctions.

 See more about inmates’ rights in the video below: